sbeachdev/libxml2-win-uwp/README.md

 # libxml2-win-uwp
 A Windows Universal Platform (UWP) build of the libxml2 XML parser for use with Windows 10 Microsoft Store apps.

-This is free software available under the MIT License: https://opensource.org/licenses/mit-license.html
+This is free software available under the MIT License.
+Read the Copyright.md file for details.

 The website for the original libxml2 project: http://www.xmlsoft.org/